TriKro/rsb-content/part1-preface/who-is-this-book-for.md

 If you’ve ever recognized a giant gap or unanswered question in your business model and had no idea how to go about filling that gap, this book is for you.
 You may be asking:

-* _Who_ are our customers?
+* Who are our customers?

-* What are _the most important features_ of our product?
+* What are the most important features of our product?

-* Why are people _doing_ that with my product?
+* Why are people doing that with my product?

-* Will people _actually_ pay for this?
+* Will people actually pay for this?

 This book is for managing innovation projects where the business model is partially or completely unknown.
 Your job title might be:

-* Product Manager
+* Product manager

-* CEO of an early stage startup
+* CEO of an early-stage startup

-* Entrepreneur in Residence
+* Entrepreneur in residence

 ## Previous Experience

 This book will be most useful if you are familiar with concepts such as:

-* Lean Startup
+* Lean startup

-* User Experience
+* User experience

-* Human Centered Design / Design Thinking
+* Human-centered design/design thinking

-* Business Model Innovation
+* Business model innovation

-It’s ok if you haven’t heard of any of these terms, but you’ll get a lot more out of it if you have.
+It’s ok if you haven’t heard of any of these terms, but you’ll get more out of it if you have.

 In particular, you should already buy into the idea that parts of your business model are unknown, and the way to figure them out is to do research and experiments out of the building and in the real world with your customers.